gospodnetic/progress_update/index.md

  ![image](https://user-images.githubusercontent.com/15703361/188332200-79815115-59f7-42e1-802a-43b5f1071250.png)

  Ocassionaly I will write here something.
-For you, for me, for anyone
+For you, for me, for anyone.